-- Member of team that represented a major international retailer in a tax constitutional challenge before the federal court, on Commerce Caluse, Equal Protection, and Federal Relations Act grounds.
+- Member of team that represented a major international retailer in a tax constitutional challenge before the federal court, on Commerce Clause, Equal Protection, and Federal Relations Act grounds.
 See Wal-Mart Puerto Rico, Inc. v.
 Juan C. Zaragoza-Gomez, 174 F. Supp.
 3d 585 (DPR 2016).

-- Arguing before the Puerto Rico Court of Appeals on several occasions, including on issues related to land use and constitutional topics such as whether there is a right to a jury trial in civil cases in Puerto Rico.
+- Argued before the Puerto Rico Court of Appeals on several occasions, including on issues related to land use and constitutional topics such as whether there is a right to a jury trial in civil cases in Puerto Rico.

-- Representing the engineers’ professional liability insurer in the Superaqueduct complex construction litigation, which led to a landmark decision by the U.S. Court of Appeals for the First Circuit outlining the boundaries of mediation, and the eventual enactment of the local rule governing mediation in federal court.
+- Represented the engineers’ professional liability insurer in the Superaqueduct complex construction litigation, which led to a landmark decision by the U.S. Court of Appeals for the First Circuit outlining the boundaries of mediation, and the eventual enactment of the local rule governing mediation in federal court.
 See In Re: Atlantic Pipe Corporation, 304 F. 3rd 135 (1st.
 Cir.
 2002).

 - His Puerto Rico Supreme Court published opinions include: